compuphase/partcl/README.md

 * Flexible and easy-to-use interface to C/C++ programs, can be extended with custom Tcl commands.
 * Runs on bare metal embedded MCUs &mdash;though, dynamic memory allocation of some kind, &agrave;-la `malloc()` &amp; `free()`, is required.
 * A decent number of built-in commands; some less-essential commands can be removed on compilation (by setting a macro).
-* Arithmetic in 64-bit integers.
+* Integer arithmetic only, word size is configurable (default is 64-bit integers).

 ## Usage